fudanroilab/fudanroilab.github.io/_posts/people/EngD/2020-05-01-JinglunLi.md

 # Self-introduction is described in the third person, including information such as educational experience
 ---

-Jinglun Li is currently a Ph.D. student at Academy for Engineering & Technology, Fudan University.
+Jinglun Li is currently a Eng.D. student at Academy for Engineering & Technology, Fudan University.
 He is supervised by Prof. Wenqiang Zhang.
 He obtained his M.Eng. degree from BUPT(Beijing University of Posts and Telecommunications) by 2021.
 His research interests are in computer vision and their applications, such as image classification, object detection, super resolution and semantic segmentation.